awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_finding-types-iam.md

 This finding informs you that the root credentials of the listed AWS account in your environment are being used to make requests to AWS services\.
 It is recommended that users never use root credentials to access AWS services\.
 Instead, AWS services should be accessed using least privilege temporary credentials from AWS Security Token Service \(STS\)\.
 For situations where STS is not supported, IAM user credentials are recommended\.
 For more information, see [IAM Best Practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html)

 **Note**
 If S3 threat detection is enabled for the account this finding may be generated in response to attempts to run S3 data plane operations on S3 resources using the root credentials of the AWS account\.
 The API call used will be listed in the finding details\.
-If S3 threat detection is not enabled this finding can only be triggered by Event log API's\.
-For more information on S3 threat detection see [Amazon S3 protection in Amazon GuardDuty](s3_detection.md)\.
+If S3 threat detection is not enabled this finding can only be triggered by Event log APIs\.
+For more information on S3 threat detection see [S3 protection](https://docs.aws.amazon.com/guardduty/latest/ug/s3_detection.html)\.

 #### <a name="policy-iam-rootcredentialusage_remediation"></a>